soniaturcotte/soniaturcotte.com/digital-garden/sport-england.md

 By common metrics of uptake or demand, prioritising audio and video submissions doesn’t make sense.
 But when you are designing for equity, the majority approach just doesn’t cut it.

 This is something [Clara](https://claragreo.com/) and I talk about in our [training course](https://docs.google.com/document/d/1kAlQ9hp3AwUjRV_ov6E2T2Ix28IAzdEH_ENbwW13pUk/).
 In tech and product development, often the north star metric is quantity: the greatest number of users or the highest volume journeys.
-It is past time to start rethinking our the way we prioritise work.
+It is past time to start rethinking the way we prioritise work.

 ## Teamwork makes the dream work